Skip to main content

 The directory is organized hierarchically, in the following order: schema > table > columns.
 For example, in the screenshot above we can see that the table block which is under the ethereum schema has a series of columns, such as block_number with type integer

 Finally, the logs tab contains historical information about past runs from scheduled executions.
-We’ll talk more about this in the query configuration section.
+We’ll talk more about Alerts and Logs in the query configuration section.

 Execution Model